kechib/makeup-vault-client/README.md

-# full-stack-front-end-project

-## Planning Story
+The Makeup Vault Application (Front-End Project)

 This is my first full stack single page application.
 I wanted to make an application the helps the user make makeup reviews.
 The user can review a product.
 Update and Delete their reviews.
 See all of their reviews and find a single review.
   This project was a bit of a challenge for me.
 I struggled with how creative I wanted to be, and managing the whole application at the same time.
 At times I found myself lost in different sections of the app.
 I learned organization is key.
 Sticking to a plan can ease stress and make your work more clean and debugging easier.
 I also really struggled with my css.
 I definely will use what I've learned with styling to hopefullly create better projects in the future.

+## Planning Story
+- Rerun curl-scripts in back-END
+- Set up server, create files, go over requirements
+- start authentication scripts
+- Update HTML
+- test in browser
+- debugging
+- start review scripts
+- Update HTML
+- test in browser
+- debugging
+- start scss (research, watch video)
+- Update HTML with research

 ## User Stories
 - As a user I want to create a  profile where you can sign-up, sign-in or change passwords